aws/aws-parallelcluster/docs/source/iam.rst

 ==========================

 .. warning::
-    Between CfnCluster 1.5.4 and 1.6.0 we added a change to the `CfnClusterInstancePolicy` that adds “s3:GetObject” permissions on objects in <REGION>-aws-parallelcluster bucket and cloudformation:DescribeStacks" permissions on <REGION>:<ACCOUNT_ID>:stack/aws-parallelcluster-*
+    Between CfnCluster 1.5.4 and 1.6.0 we added a change to the `CfnClusterInstancePolicy` that adds “s3:GetObject” permissions on objects in <REGION>-cfncluster bucket and cloudformation:DescribeStacks" permissions on <REGION>:<ACCOUNT_ID>:stack/cfncluster-*
     If you're using a custom policy (e.g. you specify "ec2_iam_role" in your config) be sure it includes this new permission.

     Between CfnCluster 1.4.2 and 1.5.0 we added a change to the `CfnClusterInstancePolicy` that adds "ec2:DescribeVolumes" permissions.
 If you're using a custom policy (e.g. you specify "ec2_iam_role" in your config) be sure it includes this new permission.